-NABH also calls for reimbursement rates for behavioral healthcare services via telehealth to be maintained at comparable levels with rates for inperson treatment.
-In addition to clinical services, providing care via telehealth requires assistance from administrative staff and other overhead costs.
-Without assurance of continued reimbursement that factors in all the costs associated with providing this type of care, we will lose this opportunity to maintain and, in the long run, expand access to behavioral healthcare via telehealth.
+NABH also advocates that reimbursement rates for behavioral healthcare services via telehealth be maintained at comparable levels with rates for in-person treatment.
+In addition to clinical services. providing care via telehealth requires assistance from administrative staff and other overhead costs.
+Without assurance of continued reimbursement that accounts for costs associated with providing telehealth services, we will lose the opportunity to maintain behavioral healthcare access now and expand access to this treatment in the future.